Quantum theory of photonic vortices and quantum statistics of twisted photons: Hydrodynamics of vortices in paraxial laser beams

-without external force term.
-The term at right hand side has been referred to as the quantum pressure term, which describes forces due to spatial variations in the magnitude of the wave-packet function~\cite{pethick2008bose}.
+without an external force term.
+The term on the right hand side has been referred to as the quantum pressure term, which describes forces due to spatial variations in the magnitude of the wave-packet function~\cite{pethick2008bose}.